The Niagara Falls are truly awesome!

-Where are the Niagara Falls?
-Well they are on the border of Ontario in Canada, and New York, USA.
+- Niagara Falls are on the border of Ontario in Canada, and New York, USA.

 - They are made up of 3 waterfalls called the American Falls, the Bridal Veil Falls and the Horseshoe Falls.

-- The 3 waterfalls come together to create the highest flow rate of any waterfall on Earth.
+- Together they create the highest flow rate of any waterfall on Earth.

-These amazing waterfalls were created by glacier activity around 10,000 years ago.
-They’ve certainly been around for a long time.
+- They were created by glacier activity around 10,000 years ago.

-- Niagara Falls has a large history dating back hundreds of years.
-The Falls were first discovered by French explorer Father Louis Hennepin in December 1678.
+- The Falls were first discovered by French explorer Father Louis Hennepin in December 1678.

-- Not only are they awesome, but they are a source of hydroelectric power.
+- They are a source of hydroelectric power.
 Hydroelectric power is a process used to create electricity, and these falls create a large amount of it!

 - Niagara Falls was where commercial hydroelectric power all started.
 In Niagara, USA, Nikola Tesla created an invention that turned water into power that could be sent to homes and businesses.
 In 1895 one of the world’s first commercial hydroelectric power plants was built.